FormidableLabs/victory-docs/src/screens/docs/components/victory-brush-container/ecology.md

 ### title

 The `title` prop specifies the title to be applied to the SVG to assist with accessibility for screen readers.
-The more descriptive this title is, the more useful it will be.
+The more descriptive this title is, the more useful it will be for people using screen readers.

 *example:* `title="Popularity of Dog Breeds by Percentage"`

 ### desc

 The `desc` prop specifies the description of the chart/SVG to assist with accessibility for screen readers.
-The more informative the description, the more usable it will be for people using screen readers.
+The more informative the description, the more useful it will be for people using screen readers.

 *example:* `desc="Golden retreivers make up 30%, Labs make up 25%, and other dog breeds are not represented above 5% each."`

 ### portalComponent

 The `portalComponent` prop takes a component instance which will be used as a container for children that should render inside a top-level container so that they will always appear above other elements.
 [VictoryTooltip] renders inside a portal so that tooltips always render above data.
 [VictoryPortal] is used to define elements that should render in the portal container.
-This prop defaults to [Portal], and should only be overridden when changing rendered elements from SVG to another type of element _i.e._ [react-native-svg] elements.
+This prop defaults to [Portal], and should only be overridden when changing rendered elements from SVG to another type of element _e.g.,_ [react-native-svg] elements.

 *default:* `portalComponent={<Portal/>}`

 ### theme

 The `theme` prop specifies a theme to use for determining styles and layout properties for a component.
-Any styles or props defined in `theme` may be overwritten by props specified on the component instance.
+Any styles or props defined in `theme` may be overwridden by props specified on the component instance.
 By default, components use a [grayscale theme].
 [Read more about themes here].

 *example:* `theme={VictoryTheme.material}`